helje5/dockSwiftOnARM/README.md

 Johannes also provided
 [a script](https://github.com/apple/swift-package-manager/blob/master/Utilities/build_ubuntu_cross_compilation_toolchain)
 which shows how to build an Ubuntu toolchain for x86-64.
-So what we did is take that script and make it produce a Swift 3.1.1 cross compiler toolchain for the Raspberry Pi (armhf) Ubuntu Xenial port.
+So what we did is take that script and make it produce a Swift 4.2.1 cross compiler toolchain for the Raspberry Pi (arm64v8) Ubuntu Bionic port.

 What this is good for?
 You can build Raspberry Pi Swift binaries on a Mac.
 Like this: